 Fire Danger - Low-Moderate

 Sun protection 9:50am to 3:20pm, UV Index predicted to reach 7 [High]

 Partly cloudy.
 Winds south to southwesterly 15 to 20 km/h increasing to 25 km/h before turning southeasterly 15 to 20 km/h during the day.
 Overnight temperatures falling to between 8 and 11 with daytime temperatures reaching between 18 and 21.

 Mostly sunny.
-Light winds becoming southerly 15 to 25 km/h during the morning then increasing to 25 to 40 km/h during the day.
-Overnight temperatures falling to between 10 and 18 with daytime temperatures reaching 27 to 33.
+Light winds becoming southeasterly 15 to 20 km/h during the morning then becoming light during the evening.
+Overnight temperatures falling to between 6 and 9 with daytime temperatures reaching between 17 and 20.

 Partly cloudy.
 Light winds becoming easterly 15 to 20 km/h during the morning then becoming light during the day.
 Overnight temperatures falling to around 7 with daytime temperatures reaching around 19.